Sheikhpura District, Bihar

 Population of Sheikhpura District

-As per the Census 2011, Sheikhpura District has a total population of 6,36,342 people, consisting of 3,29,743 males and 3,06,599 females.
-There are 1,00,701 households in the district with an average population density of 924 people per km².
-The table below shows the rural and urban breakup of population and households:
+According to the 2011 Census, Sheikhpura District had a population of 6,36,342 people living in 1,00,701 households.
+The population comprised 3,29,743 males and 3,06,599 females, with an average population density of 924 people per km².
+The table below provides a rural-urban comparison of these statistics.

 CategoryTotalRuralUrban